oRocket/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-A script that prints the absolute path name of the current working directory
+pwd #A script that prints the absolute path name of the current working directory ls #A script that displays the contents list of your current directory